Mount Pinpet: Mineral Resources

-Mount Pinpet is rich in many minerals and is the second largest known iron ore deposit in Burma, falling second to a site near Hapkant, Kachin State.
-(11) Along with iron, the mountain contains copper, limestone, wolfram, tin and possibly uranium.
+Mount Pinpet is rich in many minerals and is the second largest known iron ore deposit in Myanmar, falling second to a site near Hapkant, Kachin State.
+Along with iron, the mountain contains copper, limestone, wolfram, tin and possibly uranium.

 Exploration of the mountain began in 1951 when iron ore deposits were discovered.
 Foreign geologists came and began constructing tunnels at the western and northeastern portions of the mountain, but activities were stalled due to the Burmese military coup in 1962.

 A second attempt was made to excavate Mount Pinpet after a ceasefire in 1991.
 In 1992, Burmese army battalions were sent to occupy this area.
 Communications Battalion No. 212 confiscated land in Mai Toung village, between Mount Pinpet and Taunggyi.
 Northeast of the mountain, 25,402 acres were confiscated by the Regional Command Central Battalion No. 3.
 At this time, soldiers were ready to secure the area to move forward with excavation, however activities were again stalled due to lack of funds.

 A new attempt, referred to as the Pinpet Mining Project, has been made since 2003 to excavate the mountain's mineral deposits.
 Government media reports indicate that the iron ore will be extracted using open-pit mining.
 The Mining Project has gained national attention due to a variety of potentially controversial factors including environmental impacts, forced migration of villagers, lack of transparency from the Burmese government, and potential extraction of uranium for nuclear development.
 Information about the project's goals and impact assessments have yet to be released.